reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 Down at the bottom, we have our first data fetching thunk.
 The important things to notice here are:

-- **The thunk is defined separately from the slice**, since RSK currently has no special syntax for defining thunks as part of a slice.
+- **The thunk is defined separately from the slice**, since RTK currently has no special syntax for defining thunks as part of a slice.
 - **We declare the thunk action creator as an arrow function, and use the `AppThunk` type we just created.** You can use either arrow functions or the `function` keyword to write thunk functions and thunk action creators, so we could also have written this as `function fetchIssueCount() : AppThunk` instead.
 - **We use the `async/await` syntax for the thunk function itself.** Again, this isn't required, but `async/await` usually results in simpler code than nested Promise `.then()` chains.
 - **Inside the thunk, we dispatch the plain action creators that were generated by the `createSlice` call**.